influxdata/docs-v2/content/influxdb/v1.8/write_protocols/line_protocol_tutorial.md

 weather,location=us-midwest,season=summer temperature=82 1465839830100400200
 ```

-When it comes to quoting the tag sets, line protocol supports single and double quotes as described in the following table:
+When using quotes in tag sets, line protocol supports single and double quotes as described in the following table:

 | Element     | Double quotes                           | Single quotes                           |
 | :------     | :------------:                          |:-------------:                          |